ghashy/redis-in-action/doc/src/counters.md

 ### ZSet with some known counters

 When scores are equal as they are in this ZSET, Redis sorts by member name.
+By setting all scores to 0 in a ZSET, Redis will try to sort by score, and finding them all equal, will then sort by member name.
+This gives us a fixed order for a given set of members, which will make it easy to sequentially scan them.

 ```json
 "0" & "1:hits"